maratP/CaliforniaFiresRelief2017/README.md

 - https://docs.google.com/spreadsheets/d/1yeWV1dRiKFo8M1yX64--V6HLQZBSQSSenfqdoUnsiOI/edit#gid=0
 - People are opening up their land for people to stay on through Hipcamp.
 Check out a list and how to offer your land: https://www.hipcamp.com/journal/land/northern-california-hosts-offering-fire-evacuees-a-free-place-to-stay
 - Airbnb hosts are opening their homes for free to evacuees through Oct.
 30 https://www.airbnb.com/welcome/evacuees/northerncaliforniafireevacuees
+- Chanslor Ranch - Bodega Bay, Offering free beds and campsite for up to 200 people.
+Kid and pet friendly.
+(707) 875-2721
+- Lawson’s Landing: Free nights stay.
+You will need your own RV or camping equipment.
+Questions call (707) 878-2443.
+- Ashley Furniture in RP: has opened up their east side parking lot for vehicle and RV overnight parking for evacuees.
+You can go inside to charge cellular devices and contact loved ones.
+- Sonoma Raceway - Evacuation Center for self-contained RV’s and campers now available.
+Basic RV services.There will be security on site.
+Enter campground at Gate 6, on Hwy 121, ¼ mile north of Hwy 37.
+More info call 800-870-7223 or email sonomaraceway@sonomaraceway.com.
+- Community list for temporary housing: https://docs.google.com/spreadsheets/d/1yeWV1dRiKFo8M1yX64--V6HLQZBSQSSenfqdoUnsiOI/edit#gid=0

 ## Evacuation Centers: